cmu-sei/Polar/dev-container/README.md

 1. **Run the Docker container with your project directory mounted:**
     ```bash
-    docker run -it -v /path/to/your/project:/workspace polar-dev:latest bash -c "/create-user.sh $(whoami) $(id -u) $(id -g)"
+    docker run -it -v /path/to/your/project:/workspace -p 8080:8080 polar-dev:latest bash -c "/create-user.sh $(whoami) $(id -u) $(id -g)"
     ```

     The create user command will set the user within the container and then drop into the fish shell.
 Replace `/path/to/your/project` with the path to your project directory.
 This command mounts your project directory into the container at the `/workspace` directory, allowing you to work on your project files within the container.

+    The `-p 8080:8080` flag forwards port 8080 from the container to your local machine, allowing you to access services running inside the container, which can be removed if not using Code Server.

 ## Running with VSCode Dev Containers